billybarc/billybarc.github.io/index.md

 </p>

 <p>
-I will be entering the Economics PhD program at the University of Wisconsin-Madison this fall.
+I will be entering the Economics PhD program at the University of Wisconsin-Madison in August 2020.
 </p>

 <p markdown="1">